 26GZK.
 Transfer of licence to be recorded

-Where a transfer of a licence or a water entitlement under a licence is approved by the Commission under clause 31 of Schedule 1, the Commission is to amend the Register to accurately reflect the transfer as soon as practicable.
+Where a transfer of a licence or a water entitlement under a licence is approved by the Commission under clause 31 of Schedule 1, the Commission is to amend the register to accurately reflect the transfer as soon as practicable.

 [Section 26GZK inserted by No. 49 of 2000 s.
 49.]